ConnexCS Customers are organized through customer cards.

 ?
 Link to documentation for the current page.

-Send: ConnexCS comes with Email and SMS included for your customers.
+Send ConnexCS comes with Email and SMS included for your customers.

 - Select multiple customers using the tickbox selector on the left side of each row.
 (Customers are not visible to each other in the sent message.)

 - Click on "Send" at the top right then choose email or SMS.